yuburoll/DASIC/hotswapVersion/README.md

 - This version cannot change Caps/Enter keycap to another sized one.

-- Be careful when soldering hot swap socket for space bar positions - there will be some small pad, so you may solder these more tightly.
+- Be careful when soldering hot swap socket for space bar positions - there will be soldered small pad pieces, so you may solder these more tightly.

 ![dasicHotswap](../images/dasicHotswapPCB.png)